10 people shot at holiday weekend South Carolina boat party

 Someone who answered the phone at the company that owns the boat said he didn't want to talk to a reporter.

-No arrests have been made as detectives continue to investigative, police said.
+No arrests have been made as detectives continue to investigate, police said.

 Randy Evans told a Charleston newspaper that his 25-year-old son was shot in the ankle and toe but managed to use his bathing suit as a makeshift tourniquet to help people who were more severely injured.